UK school children have once again been frightened after a careless stunt that was supposed to improve their creative writing .

-This Shock and Awe approach to school lessons has slowly sneaked in to the curriculum over the past few years, without a clear explanation as to why pupils have to be lied to.
+This Shock and Awe approach to learning has slowly crept in to the curriculum over the past few years, without a clear explanation as to why pupils are being tricked.
 Surely the same kind of performance could be used for the same ends, without blurring the lines between reality and fiction?
 Imagine the giggling and fun that would be had if the kids were informed beforehand and then watched their teachers goofing around in a performance.
-Instead children are more often than not left traumatized.
+Instead children are being left traumatized by careless teachers.

 As first reported by The Telegraph, in July 2009 at Southway Junior School, in Burgess Hill, West Sussex, Children saw a ‘spaceship’ crash near their school and then aliens grabbed a member of staff as part of a “performance”.
 The “alien invasion” show, which was supported by Sussex Police, took place without parents being informed, leaving some furious that they had to comfort their terrified children.
 Police contributed to the invasion by providing sirens and flashing blue lights to signify the landing of the craft just before morning classes on July 10.

 It wasn’t made clear to some students, even after the staged events, that it was indeed a performance.
 One unnamed mother recounted her story:

 “God only knows what the school was playing at.
 I mean to shock children into thinking that the aliens have landed and have abducted a teacher is just a little too much for seven-year-olds.
 My daughter was deeply upset by it all and came home looking shell shocked.
 She wasn’t sure what had happened and really wanted to know that everything was going to be alright.”